+Source: WRCOG and SBCTA, 2020

 Adaptation + Resilience

 Climate change will impact the health of residents.
 Certain populations such as older adults, young children and infants, pregnant women, and people with chronic illnesses are more susceptible to health impacts.
 Lower-income communities and communities of color are also more susceptible to the effects of extreme heat due to existing social inequities.
 In Riverside County, extreme heat, poor air quality, regional drought, vector-borne disease, among other climate hazards are anticipated to negatively affect human health, health behaviors, and the socioeconomic factors that influence health outcomes.